 Above everything, we seek connection, says Harville Hendrix.

-And what brings most couples to therapy is a lack of connection both between them and the world around.
+And what brings most couples to therapy is a lack of connection between them and the world around them.
 Their relationships are more of a “me VS you” than “us” (also read: how to fix combative relationships).

-And the reasons why they fail at connecting, says the author, is because of their childhood.
+And the reason why they fail at connecting, says the author, is because of their childhood.
 Children need an attuned parent.

 Attuned Parenting